tliron/rust-wasm-plugins-examples/README.md

 Not So Easy
 -----------

-Unfortunately, you're going to find out (in early 2025, when this is written) that examples of this often-mentioned use case are hard to come by, and that so much of the documentation is irrelevant, confusing, incomplete, or just out of date, as things have been moving quite quickly in the Wasm world.
+Unfortunately, you're going to find out (in late 2025, when this is written) that examples of this often-mentioned use case are hard to come by, and that so much of the documentation is irrelevant, confusing, incomplete, or just out of date, as things have been moving quite quickly in the Wasm world.

 If you've read Surma's [Rust to WebAssembly the hard way](https://surma.dev/things/rust-to-webassembly/) (highly recommended starting point!) then you might feel quite confident in your ability to build `.wasm` modules, load them into Rust, call functions in them, and expose functions to them.
 But the hard way becomes a dead end as you realize something quite critical: Wasm only supports the transfer of just primitive numeric types, namely integers and floats (and not even unsigned integers).
 This is an intentional and understandable design choice to keep Wasm lean and mean and agnostic to any specific implementation.